FLUID: Training-Free Face De-identification via Latent Identity Substitution: Proposed Method

 \paragraph{Attribute Preservation Loss.} To retain non-identity facial semantics, we adopt an attribute preservation loss using FaceXFormer \cite{narayan2024facexformer}.
 FaceXFormer offers multiple facial analysis tasks, including attribute estimation, which measures 40 attributes originated from the CelebA dataset \cite{liu2015deep}.
 We extract the raw attribute probability vectors from both the original and generated images and minimize their KL divergence:

 where $A_{x}$ and $A_{\hat{x}}$ are the attribute probability distributions predicted by FaceXFormer, and $N_{\text{att}} = 40$.

 \paragraph{Face Mask Loss.} To localize identity transformation and reduce artifacts, we apply a masked L1 loss using a facial region mask $M$ extracted via FaceXFormer’s face parser function.
-This helps restrict significant changes to face-related pixels, and can be written as:
+Note that we omit the final thresholding step that discretizes each pixel's probability to 0 or 1, and obtain the raw probabilities of pixels which belong to facial components.
+This helps restrict significant changes to pixels related to face components (e.g., eyebrows, nose, lips) and smoothens the boundary splitting facial components and non-facial components, reducing boundary-like artifacts seen in inpainting-based de-identification approaches \cite{lugmayr2022repaint, hukkelaas2019deepprivacy, hukkelaas2023deepprivacy2}.
+The loss function can be written as:

 where $x_i$ and $\hat{x}_i$ are the pixel values at index $i$ in the original and generated images, respectively, and $M_i$ is the probability face mask.